-- EX5S screen is only compatible with the Echelon application (can’t be used for surfing on the web or installing other apps).
+- EX5S screen is only compatible with the Echelon application (can’t be used for surfing on the web or installing other apps unless jailbroken).

 - On your phone and tablet, you can use the QZ application to connect the Echelon EX5s with the Zwift, Peloton, and other indoor cycling apps.

-- The QZ application costs $5 one-time purchase and is available for Anderiod and IOS devices.
+- The QZ application costs $5 one-time purchase and is available for Android and IOS devices.

-- Through the QZ app, you can connect the Echelon EX5-s to Zwift, Strave, and Peloton to transfer speed, cadence, heart rate, watt, and automatic resistance change.
+- Through the QZ app, you can connect the Echelon EX5-s to Zwift, Strava, and Peloton to transfer speed, cadence, heart rate, watt, and automatic resistance change.

 - The monthly subscription fee ($39)is not required unless you want to use the monitor to access live and pre-recorded classes.

-- FreeStyle of the app includes pre-recorded classes (not live) that you can use but it won’t save your daily workout progress and ads are displayed on the screen.
+- FreeStyle on the Echelon app includes pre-recorded classes (not live) that you can use but it won’t save your daily workout progress and ads are displayed on the screen.